 Visualize the flow of work, limit work-in-progress, manage flow, incorporate feedback loops

 Scrum: A structured agile approach

-Sprints are punctuated by the sprint planning, sprint review, and retrospective meetings and peppered with the daily scrum (standup) meeting.
-These scrum ceremonies are lightweight and are basically a requirement.
-If you can’t fit four more meetings into your team’s schedule, than don’t bother.
+Sprints are punctuated by sprint planning, sprint review, and retrospective meetings and peppered with daily scrum (standup) meetings.
+These scrum ceremonies are lightweight and run on a continuous basis.

 Scrum has three clearly defined roles.